dskgry/nicole/README.md

     });
 });
 ```
 - this.parameter(paramName,[dataType]): this function gives access to the parameters that where defined in JSF (see the "format" example above).
 This way you can use server-side defined parameters in your JavaScript-Code.
 The second parameter is optional.
-It allows you to cast the parameters into different types.
+It allows you to cast a parameter into different types.
 Possible values are "int", "float","bool"